-Pain is Really Strange – a book about chronic pain and how to heal pain.
+Pain is Really Strange – a book about how to heal pain when it's chronic.

 Below you will find my enthusiastic book review.

 If you are living with chronic pain, I recommend that you

 If you don’t, I hope this article will give you some insights and some hope that pain can be healed.

 It won't be for everyone but this information is well worth knowing to see if it helps you.